 People look back at their adolescence as a time when they felt more trapped, more free, wilder, moodier, etc. Whatever emotions typified your transition from childhood into adulthood, most can agree that they just felt… more.
 Body chemicals and neurotransmitters were still boiling down into a more functional cocktail.
 The intensity of being alive was so strong that the stability of adulthood can feel boring by comparison.
-To me, having fond nostalgia for my adolescence is like hearing survivors of the Blitz reminisce about leaving your doors unlocked.
+To me, having fond nostalgia for my adolescence is like hearing survivors of the Blitz reminisce about leaving their doors unlocked.
 It’s only after years in therapy that I’ve acknowledged that my life before the age of 22 was ruled entirely by mental illness – whether it was my own or my family’s.
 My life has been getting steadily better since then, and I wouldn’t be a teenager again if you gave me two dozen puppies and a boyfriend, all expenses paid.
 And yet, there’s a part of me that even misses the bad times.
 Remembering that righteous fire in my belly as I kicked over tables is stirring enough that I almost forget that those actions were motivated by misery.
 Fortunately, that fire, and all that’s good about it, has been contained, and here it is.

 As indicated by its title, The Smashing Pumpkins‘ magnum opus ‘Mellon Collie & the Infinite Sadness‘ is a deep-dive into the illiterate and unstable mindset of youth.
 Complaining that this album is “adolescent” is like bemoaning the lack of Shakespearean verse in Stand By Me.
 Chief Pumpkin, and Voldemort doppelganger Billy Corgan was now in his mid-20s, and wanted to take one last look in his rear-view mirror before embracing adulthood.
 The result was, in his own words, “The Wall for generation X”.
 A sprawling 2-hour behemoth in which childlike whimsy tessellated beautifully with whip-crack angst.
 After a bare-bones piano-led instrumental, we’re met with the album’s manifesto: ‘Tonight, Tonight’.
 Blooming orchestras, rousing toy-soldier drums and Corgan’s strident croaks and coos pulling you in closer.
 “Our lives are forever changed, We will never be the same, The more you change the less you feel.”
 This is Corgan addressing the listener like an compere at a variety show, asking you to suspend your disbelief for the duration, and to “Believe believe in me, believe believe that life can change”.
 Stylistically, it’s one of the least representative songs on the album, and yet without its presence – its ceremonial opening of the theatre curtains – the rest of the album wouldn’t have the same power.
 If anything, it frames the record in such a light that its weaknesses turn into strengths.